-Although the popular spreadsheet application can do a large number of tasks and is easily available worldwide, it isn’t a long-term solution.
-This is because while the program itself is sturdy, the spreadsheets created using it aren’t, and this often leads to problems later on – which we’ll go into shortly.
+Although the popular spreadsheet application can do a large number of tasks and is easily available worldwide.
+It isn’t a long-term solution.
+This is because while the program itself is sturdy, the spreadsheets created using it aren’t.
+This often leads to problems later on – which we’ll go into shortly.

-Eventually there comes a time when businesses may need to look at alternative software for their developing needs.
-This usually involves moving to cloud-based software.
+Eventually, there comes a time when businesses may need to look at alternative software for their developing needs.
+This usually involves a move to cloud-based software.

 Before we get started, let’s first establish what we mean when we talk about ‘moving to the cloud’.

-‘Moving to the cloud’ (also known as cloud migration) is the process of moving digital assets such as data, workloads, IT resources, or applications to cloud infrastructure.
-This might mean moving tools and data from old, legacy infrastructure or an ‘on-premises’ data centre to the cloud.
+A ‘move to the cloud’ (also known as cloud migration) is the process of moving digital assets such as data, workloads, IT resources, or applications to cloud infrastructure.
+This might mean moving tools and data from old, legacy infrastructure or an ‘on-premises’ data management centre to the cloud.

 Why it may be time to leave Excel